VirajS00/WebAdmin/readme.md

 - [x] Add Login
 - [x] Create script for getting visitor tracking data
 - [ ] Create visitor counter
+- [x] Create page for displaying photos in database
 - [ ] Create image uploading script
 - [ ] Create a script for receiving messages/user feedback
 - [ ] Create page for adding to the "other content" segment